Excellent customer experience

 We define excellent customer experience based on four factors: Comprehension, brand, depth and empathy.
-Our QA team grades a sample of tickets every month based on these four factors.
+Our managers and analysts review all responses based on these four factors.
 We then use grades to provide feedback and training to agents and managers.

 Or Sign up to get started.